-Connect the wires according to the Wiring Checklist.
-Although there is a closed circuit with the battery, $1K\Omega$ , LED, and transistor, no current will flow since the transistor is acting like an open circuit (with no base current the lever arm remains shut).
+Your PK-101 includes three transistors which are all type 2N3904 NPN Bipolar Junction Transistors.
+Connect the circuit according to the schematic and Wiring Diagram.
+Although there is a closed circuit with the battery, $1k\Omega$, LED, and transistor, no current will flow since the transistor is acting like an open circuit (with no base current the lever arm remains shut).
 Press the switch; a base current now flows and opens the lever arm, resulting in a large collector current which lights the LED.
 The transistor is being used as an electronic switch.
 Although there is still a normal switch in this circuit, there could be many electronic switches controlled by one normal switch.